 - The Consortium of Universities for Global Health provides a comprehensive list of organization listings, placement opportunities, journals and more.

-Attend employer information sessions, industry events – on and off-campus, and connect with popular professional organizations regionally and nationally.
-Most relevant professional associations within international health include American Public Health Association, Global Health Council, World Health Professionals Alliance, Society for Public Health Education, Association of Public Health Laboratories, and InterAction (largest alliance with 190 NGOs and partners).
+Attend employer information sessions, industry events on- and off-campus, and connect with popular professional organizations regionally and internationally.
+Most relevant professional associations in global health include American Public Health Association, World Health Professionals Alliance, Society for Public Health Education, and Association of Public Health Laboratories.
 Professional associations host a variety of professional development, educational, and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

 Develop a LinkedIn profile that communicates your personal and professional brand.
 Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
 Reach out to alumni through Hoya Gateway, Georgetown’s alumni page on LinkedIn, and Georgetown’s Alumni Career Network.
-Our site provides helpful guidelines on networking and building your LinkedIn profile.
+Our website provides helpful guidelines on networking and informational interviewing.

 Making Connections at Georgetown